Professional Advice to Prevent Critical Mistakes While Pruning Trees: Safe and Effective Tree Care Made Effortless

 It depends on the species and the requirements of the tree, but generally speaking, trees can benefit from pruning every three to five years.

-If you’re equipped with the right knowledge and the proper tools, you can prune your trees by yourself.
-If you’re not sure or when the tree is large or threatening, it’s best to consult with a professional arborist.
+If you have the knowledge and tools you need, you can prune your trees on your own.
+If you’re not sure or in the case of a tree that is big or hazardous you should consult with a professional arborist.

 Is it okay to remove more than one-third of a tree’s branches in one go?